-If you are concerned about an agreement you have entered into with a trader to have work done on your house or garden, phone the Citizens Advice consumer helpline on
+If you are concerned about an agreement you have entered into with a trader to have work done on your house or garden, contact the Citizens Advice consumer helpline:

 If you feel intimidated or frightened by a trader you should dial 999.

-Be wary if someone knocks on your door and tells you they have noticed a problem with your property (e.g. tiles missing on the roof) and then offers to fix it for you.
+Be wary if someone knocks on your door and tells you they have noticed a problem with your property (for example tiles missing on the roof) and then offers to fix it for you.
 We would always advise you to get another opinion before agreeing to have work done.

 About rogue traders

 We are increasingly dealing with complaints from residents who have been targeted by unscrupulous traders offering to do work on their properties.
 Typical jobs carried out tend to be roofing repairs, paving of driveways and general maintenance.
 However, the work is of a poor standard and usually has some or all of the following features: